LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 }
 ```

-// for compiler coding stage
+As our tests are now green, let's leave it there and move onto the next step - there'll be plenty of complexity to dive into later as we introduce nested structures.

+Now, turning an `AST` into a compiled FSM.

+### Our first compiler

+Compiling the `AST` into `State` objects can be tricky.
 The trick to keeping this step simple (and it can very quickly become **not** simple) is to let each node of the `AST` decide how it should be compiled.

 For our simple example of compiling the regular expression `abc`, we just need two types of `AST` node;